techidaily/site-ai-voice-clone/source/_posts/2024-approved-generate-video-with-talking-photo-feature.md

 ## Part 2\.
 Stream Live Using AI-Streamers for Content

- Are you looking for a streaming tool to promote your e-commerce by combining the latest AI technologies?[Virbo Live](https://virbo.wondershare.com/virbo-live.html) by[Wondershare Virbo](https://virbo.wondershare.com/) is a revolutionary live-selling app that empowers creators to connect with their audience through immersive live streams.
+ Are you looking for a streaming tool to promote your e-commerce by combining the latest AI technologies?[Virbo Live](https://virbo.wondershare.com/virbo-live.html) by [Wondershare Virbo](https://virbo.wondershare.com/) is a revolutionary live-selling app that empowers creators to connect with their audience through immersive live streams.
 It offers a unique feature set tailored for 24/7 shopping experiences.
 The platform is beneficial for those in the basketball merchandise niche.
 Here are the key features of Virbo Live for basketball live streamers:

 * **Realistic AI avatars for live shopping** .
 Virbo provides hundreds of assets and templates featuring multiple industries, including basketball.
 These AI avatars create a lifelike shopping experience.
 * **AI live shopping script generation.** Crafting a compelling script for your live streams can be daunting.
 With Virbo, generating a professional script is effortless.
 Simply input a few keywords, and the AI generates a script tailored to your audience and product offerings.